-The Main Campus lost and found is located in the Student Life Office in the Fowler Center.
+The Main Campus lost and found is located in the Student Life Office in Fozard Hall.
 Any items found should be brought to the Student Life Office and any items may be reported lost at the same location.
 Lost and found items will be donated and/or disposed of at the end of each semester.